maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Commit your changes.

-**Step 3**: Add the following to `production.rb`:

-    config.assets.precompile += %w( modernizr-2.6.2.min )

-**Step 4**: Finally, we'll need to do a little housekeeping.
+**Step 3**: Finally, we'll need to do a little housekeeping.
 If you open `views/layouts/_head.html.haml` you'll notice quite a lot of commented out code.
 You can safely delete all of this.
 It's there to give you options, things you could use but are not entirely necessary.

 Also, replace the "XXX" with whatever title and description you would like to use.